KinWaiCheuk/demucs_lightning/README.md

 __epochs__: The number of epochs to train the model.
 Default as `360`.

 __optim.lr__: Learning rate of the optimizer.
 Default as `3e-4`.

-For detail information of the configuration, you can check via `conf/config.yaml`